mialana/spotify-composite/README.md

 ## Description

-For the Spark Red Technical Assessment, I made an app called Spotify Composite.
+This is a personal project I worked on called Spotify Composite.
 It essentially merges multiple playlists from a user's Spotify account into one large, customized playlist.